 A female dog will lick herself in response to the swelling of the vulva and bloody discharge she experiences as a part of her reproductive cycle.
 Most dogs can keep themselves clean during this time.

-If your dog’s discharge is making a mess, you may want to consider using heat diaper and/or dog wipes.
+If your dog’s discharge is making a mess, you may want to consider using a heat diaper and/or dog wipes.

 4) Tail tucking